 See Also: BPSA-US Policies & Guidelines for Groups

 The BPSA is totally independent of, and not affiliated with, either the Boy Scouts of America or the Girls Scouts of the USA.
 We are members of the World Federation of Independent Scouts (WFIS) and as such are not in competition with other American Scouting associations; we are only their brothers and sisters in Scouting.
-We are affiliated with the Baden-Powell Scouts’ Association of England and work closely with the Baden-Powell Service Association of British Columbia.

 The training scheme devised by Baden-Powell is based on using the natural desires of young people as a guide to the activities that will attract and hold them.
 The appeal of true Scouting has always been to that element of the vagabond, pioneer, and explorer, which is part of our nature, and is at its most evident in youth.
 Hence the significance of the opening sequence of Baden-Powell’s “Explanation of Scouting” in Scouting for Boys: